Producers – San Fu Maltha & Brian Yuzna. Production Company – Komodo Films.

 Shareefa Daanish (Dara), Mike Muliadro (Adjie), Dandy Subangil (Eko), Rusli Lubis (Rama)

 Show Unit:- After hearing about a spate of break-ins on the street, Bayu accidentally stabs his girlfriend Andi, thinking she is an intruder.
 However, his attempts to cover this up end up snowballing.
-Titisan Naya:- Naya reluctantly gathers for a keris cleansing ritual with her family.
+Titisan Naya:- Naya reluctantly gathers for a keris cleansing ritual held by her family.
 She is disinterested in participating but there are supernatural forces in the house.
 Peeper:- Bambang spies in on the changing rooms of the dancers at the club where he works.
 One of the dancers invites him in but is an entity that turns the tables on him.
 The List:- Sarah goes to a local sorcerer, seeking to use magic to take revenge on Andre for breaking up with her.
 The Rescue:- The city has been overrun by a zombie outbreak.
 In the midst of this, soldiers attempt to rescue a handful of civilians.
 Dara:- The restaurateur Dara invites various suitors to her house where she proceeds to torture and kill them.
 Problems occur when several of them turn up as she is in the process of torturing her latest victim.

 The horror anthology film has been with us since the silent era.
-It gained a popularity during the 1960s and became a trademark for Amicus Films in a series of films beginning with Dr Terror’s House of Horrors (1965).
+It gained a popularity during the 1960s and became the signature format for Amicus Films in a series of films beginning with Dr Terror’s House of Horrors (1965).
 It was revived in the 1980s with George Romero’s Creepshow (1982), while recent years have seen the rise of multi-director anthologies such as The ABCs of Death (2012), V/H/S (2012) and others.
 (See Anthology Films).
 Takut: Faces of Fear is one of these anthologies and comes with the distinction that it was made in Indonesia.

 The mistake Takut has made is attempting to tell six stories within a standard 90 minute timeframe.
 This averages out around fifteen minutes apiece (minus credits).
 This should be enough time to tell a tight, compact story and many anthology films have regularly done so.
 Here however in almost every single case, it ends up with episodes that feel as though they need longer in the telling.
 (The average time is also deceptive as Dara runs longer than the others at 21 minutes and Show Unit at 19 minutes meaning that the other four stories average out at about ten minutes apiece).